vexor/vx-binutils/cloud-files/README.md

 * upload files simultaneously in separate regions
 * verify MD5 when uploading and downloading
-* utilizes 5-20 threads, so faster than [pyrax][pyrax]
+* utilize 5-20 threads, so faster than [pyrax][pyrax]
-* no dependencies, a single statically built binary
+* work without dependencies, using a single statically built binary

 Cannot do: